davidsferreira02/lbaw2373/README.md

 There should be only one image per group.
 All team members should be able to update the image at any time, after they login with the Gitlab's registry.

-You can test locally the image, just published in the Docker Hub, by running:
+You can test locally the image by running:

 ```
 docker run -it -p 8000:80 --name=lbaw21XX -e DB_DATABASE="lbaw21XX" -e DB_SCHEMA="lbaw21XX" -e DB_USERNAME="lbaw21XX" -e DB_PASSWORD="PASSWORD" git.fe.up.pt:5050/lbaw/lbaw2122/lbaw21XX # Replace with your group's image name